 to the Moneybox programme 31.1.09

-alert provided by Nigel Melbert (31.1.09)
+alert provided by Nigel Melbert 090131

 issues might arise for an MGV8 enthusiast?

 There are two areas of concern:

 those modifications or extras which members fit to improve the car (including

 improvements to the engine performance or the handling) and those modified parts

 that are fitted in the ordinary course of maintenance simply because original

 parts are no longer available.

 Extras fitted to improve the car

 could include retrofitted power assisted steering, a castor reduction kit, alternative

 engine cooling fans or systems, rechipped engine management system, satnav and

-fitted mobile phone kits, a windstop, upgraded replacement shock absorbers,
+fitted mobile phone kits, a windstop, upgraded replacement shock absorbers, upgraded

 brake pads and the use of silicone brake fluid for example.
 Clearly some of those

 do have a direct bearing on safety critical components or systems.

 parts are often fitted which do not come from the original supplier - for

-an MGBGTV8 are no longer available (thank goodness many will say) and similarly replacement
+MGBGTV8 are no longer available (thank goodness many will say) and similarly replacement

 rear and front springs (in variable quality so reports say) and shock absorbers

 come from a variety of sources .